keyestudio/KS0085-Smart-Home-Kit/docs/2. Tutorial for Arduino/3. Tutorial/KS0085 Keyestudio Smart Home Kit for Arduino.rst

 .. image:: media/image-20230612113055108.png

-**(4) When the gas sensor detects the gas with high concentration,** the buzzer will emit a "tick,tick" alarm sound.
+**(4) When the gas sensor detects the gas with high concentration,** the buzzer will emit a “tick,tick” alarm sound.

 .. image:: media/image-20230612113100185.png